 Todd McDevitt’s research focuses on engineering technologies that direct the differentiation and morphogenesis of stem cells into functional tissue constructs.
 The lab is working to create human tissue models that can be used to study development and new approaches to treat multiple diseases that afflict the cardiovascular, neurological, immunological, and musculoskeletal systems.

-He has received several honors and awards for research, mentoring, and teaching which includes: New Investigator Award from the American Heart Association and the Society for Biomaterials Young Investigator Award and was inducted in the American Institute of Medical and Biological Engineering College of Fellows and was awarded the California Institute of Regenerative Medicine (CIRM) Research Leadership Award, which enabled his move to the Gladstone Institutes in San Francisco in 2015.
+He has received several honors and awards for research, mentoring, and teaching which includes: A New Investigator Award from the American Heart Association and the Society for Biomaterials Young Investigator Award, and was inducted into the American Institute of Medical and Biological Engineering College of Fellows and was awarded the California Institute of Regenerative Medicine (CIRM) Research Leadership Award, which enabled his move to the Gladstone Institutes in San Francisco in 2015.

 After a successful stretch of research at Gladstone Institutes, publishing in some of the top journals in the field, Todd was recruited to Sana Biotechnology in 2021 as a Vice President within SanaX-- the innovative research arm of the company - where he will lead a group focused on engineering next generation, human pluripotent stem cell technologies.